Nard GNU/Linux is a software development kit

 # The final output goes here

-# Each product and RPi model has unique values here
+# Dir for each product and RPi model here

 # Common make "library"